My Approach as a Psychotherapist and a Life Coach

 If you have never experienced therapy, you are probably wondering, what is then the difference between life coaching and psychotherapy.
 I can give a simple answer.
 Life coaching and psychotherapy are like step-siblings.
 Life coaches and therapists are familiar with each other and even share some similar traits, they are sometimes prone to less positive feelings of competition.
 The difference is that life coaching is directed to the achievement of goals for the future and create a new life path.
 And therapy, on the other hand, deals not only with the achievement of those goals but it also deals with an in-depth examination of your emotions, looking for solutions to mental health concerns, such as clinical anxiety and depression, complex trauma, even major depression and personality disorders, examining the past without delving on it unless this significantly helps you understand and master unhealthy habits, feelings, and thoughts that hold you back from achieving your most important goals, and seeking a diagnosis required by insurance companies.
 Life coaching gives an opportunity to establish a relationship in a more collegial nature, working in a less structured environment as a team rather than setting up a “doctor-patient” relationship.

-So, my primary goal as a life coach and healer is to create a safe container and a sacred space in the consulting room, creating an atmosphere of safety and non-judgment in which we facilitate your own deep inner wisdom come into the consulting room.
+So, my primary goal as a counselor, as a life coach and healer is to create a safe container and a sacred space in the consulting room, creating an atmosphere of safety and non-judgment in which we facilitate your own deep inner wisdom come into the consulting room.
 This helps facilitate pinpointing the blocks or obstacles that give you a sense of feeling “stuck.”
 By exploring your inner healer we can work on integrating the new earned insights and knowledge that align with your psyche, body, emotions and spirit.
 My approach can combine the collegial nature of a coach with the deep knowledge and experience of a seasoned therapist and life coach, and a wounded healer.

 You already have the skills and resources within you to create the life you want.